NinaQuik/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-Using Excels COUNTIFS() function we can understand how various ranges in funding goals correlate to the success of the campaigns.
+Using Excels COUNTIFS() function, we can understand how various ranges in funding goals correlate to the success of the campaigns.
 The following chart shows percentages for subcategory "Plays".

 ![Outcomes vs Goals](/Resources/Outcomes_vs_Goals.png)